-TRAVEL CAN BE STRESSFUL — stress that make it challenging to eat healthily and exercise regularly.
-Summer holiday travel can be especially difficult given the traditional food offerings that you’re likely to encounter at every turn.
-Now that travel is opening back up, it’s more important than ever to be prepared and have the right mindset – this can help you enjoy pain-free travel and stay on track with your health and fitness goals.
+Travel can be stressful.
+And that stress that make it challenging to eat healthily and exercise regularly.
+Summer holiday travel can be, especially difficult given the food offerings that you'll likely encounter at every turn.
+Now that travel is back in (nearly) full swing, it’s more important than ever to be prepared and have the right mindset to travel pain-free and stay on track with your health and fitness goals.

 Don’t Let Flight Delays Get You Down

 According to data from the Bureau of Flight Statistics, 19% of the 251,000 flights around the 2018 Thanksgiving holiday were delayed and 1% canceled.
 Similar percentages were recorded around the winter holidays.
-The advice?
-Don’t let bumps in your vacation travel get you down.
+If your flight gets delayed, don’t let bumps in your vacation travel get you down.
 Have those books you’ve been wanting to read at the ready, or games for your kids that will turn airport time into quality family time.
 Better yet, find some space at the gate and sneak in a workout in with a TB12 On-the-Go Gym Kit

 Also, pack healthy foods, protein, and snacks so you aren’t at the mercy of what’s available at the airport.